Skip to main content

 Tier Weight Focus Attribute Count

-Impact: Missing a Tier 1 attribute (10% weight) has 10x the impact of missing a Tier 4 attribute (1% weight).
+Missing a Tier 1 attribute (up to 12% weight) has up to 12x the score impact of missing a Tier 4 attribute (1% weight).

 Tier 1: Essential Attributes

-ID: claude_md_file Weight: 10% Category: Context Window Optimization Status: âś… Implemented
+ID: agent_instructions Weight: 7% Category: Context Window Optimization Status: âś… Implemented

 Definition